Yalee104/MultiStreamAI/MultiNetworkPipeline-Scheduler/README.md

 NOTE:
 1. Please make sure to read .hpp file for API details.
-2. For sample workflow please refer to MNP_Unittest.cpp under Test folder or the tool demo app.
+2. For sample code workflow please refer to SimpleSample folder.
+Also check the video tutorial for more detail.
 3. MultiNetworkPipeline uses hpp file under Utils, just make sure it is included in you project.

-# Instruction to run UnitTest (with GoogleTest framework)
+# OPTIONAL: Instruction to run UnitTest (with GoogleTest framework)

 1. Install GoogleTest, please follow https://github.com/google/googletest/blob/master/googletest/README.md
 2. To build unittest ". build.sh"